biplavbarua/TechNiche/README.md

 # TechNiche
-An app to provide preliminary legal advices to small/medium businesses and startups.
+An app to provide preliminary legal advices to small/medium businesses and startups under Indian IP law.